managaganam/manalgo/README.md

 My favorite is "strates" on 70x70cm.
 I used a high quality JPEG of a 6000x6000px resolution to print it.
-I did that through a commercial website whom first goal is not to print digital art, but more some family and holiday picture.
+I did that through a commercial website whom first goal is not to print digital art.
 I don't want to do any advertising here.
-Anyway, I am satisfied with the quality for the moment.
+Anyway, I am satisfied with the result for the moment.

 ### I am totally in love with what you did and I want to do an exhibit of your art !
 How can we do that ?